-Over the years, Bolton Wanderers have established themselves as one of the North West’s top football clubs.
+Bolton Wanderers are one of the best known football clubs in North West England.
 In 1997 they moved from their old ground at Burnden Park in Bolton town centre to the stunning all-seated Reebok Stadium at the Middlebrook Retail and Leisure Park.

 In 2014 the stadium was renamed the Macron Stadium after the club signed a new sponsorship deal with Macron, an Italian sportswear company.